These step by step instructions will teach you how to make homemade sausages.

 When choosing meat, I like to go to my town’s butcher shop.
 I ask them to cut me a nice fatty hunk of pork butt, also known as pork shoulder.
 (But saying ‘Pork Butt’ is just so much more fun!)
 Pork Butt is beautifully marbled; you need all that fat in your sausages, otherwise they will be dry.

-How to make sausages
+How to make Sausages?
+(Easy Homemade Sausages)

 You always want to begin with cold meat and equipment.
 This is very important because if the meat warms up, the fat will begin to warm up and smear into the meat, which is sooo not good if you want yummy juicy sausages!